-Aschersleben, 2009).
-For instance, Csibra et al. (2003) tested whether 12-month-olds could infer the presence of an obstacle to justify an inefficient action.
-Infants viewed a habituation event similar to that in Gergely et al. (1995) except that a large screen occluded the middle portion of agent-A's path.
-In the test events, the screen was removed to reveal either an obstacle or empty space, and agent-A again approached agent-B via a jumping action.
-Infants looked reliably longer at the no-obstacle event, suggesting that they (a) made sense of agent-A's inefficient jumping motion in the habituation phase by positing an obstacle behind the screen, and therefore (b) detected a violation in the test phase when the screen was removed to reveal a clear path.
+Rose M. Scott, School of Social Sciences, Humanities, and Arts, University of California, Merced, 5200 North Lake Rd., Merced, CA 95343 E-mail: rscott@ucmerced.edu of the area beneath Agent A's jump.
+In the test events, the screen was removed to reveal either an obstacle or an empty space, and Agent A again approached Agent B via a jumping action.
+Infants looked reliably longer at the no-obstacle event, which suggests that they (a) made sense of Agent A's jumping motion in the habituation phase by positing an obstacle behind the screen, and therefore (b) detected a violation in the test phase when the screen was removed to reveal a clear path.

-One important limitation of the two types of tasks described above is that infants always see inefficient actions, leaving the results open to two alternative interpretations.
-The noefficiency interpretation stems from recent proposals that early expectations about agents' actions are statistical rather than teleological or mentalistic in nature (e.g., Paulus et al., 2011a; Paulus, Hunnius, Vissers, & Bekkering, 2011b; Perner, 2010; Ruffman, Taumoepeau, & Perkins, in press).
-In this view, infants gather a wealth of statistical information about the actions agents produce in daily life.
-Because inefficient actions are infrequent, they elicit novelty responses; thus, infants look longer when an agent jumps for no apparent reason, not because this action is inefficient, but because it deviates from learned statistical regularities.
+One important limitation of these two types of tasks is that infants always see inefficient actions.
+Consequently, the results are open to two alternative interpretations.
+The no-efficiency interpretation stems from recent proposals that early expectations about agents' actions are statistical rather than teleological or mentalistic (e.g., Paulus, Hunnius, van Wijngaarden, et al., 2011; Paulus, Hunnius, Vissers, & Bekkering, 2011; Perner, 2010; Ruffman, Taumoepeau, & Perkins, in press).
+In this view, infants gather statistical information about the actions agents perform in daily life.
+Because inefficient actions tend to occur infrequently, such actions elicit novelty responses; thus, infants look longer when an agent jumps for no apparent reason not because this action is inefficient, but because it deviates from learned statistical regularities.
 A second alternative, the weak-efficiency interpretation, derives from proposals that infants engage in mentalistic reasoning and attempt to generate explanations for any odd actions they observe, whether inefficient, inconsistent, or novel (e.g., Chow & Poulin-Dubois, 2009; Hoicka & Wang, 2011; Koenig & Echols, 2003; Luo, 2010; Onishi, Baillargeon, & Leslie, 2007).
-Such proposals leave open the possibility that infants consider efficiency constraints when prompted by unusual actions, but not in more usual situations involving typical, everyday actions.
+Such proposals leave open the possibility that infants consider efficiency constraints when prompted by unusual actions, but not when faced with more usual situations involving typical, everyday actions.

-One way to address these alternative interpretations is to create a critical test of the efficiency principle that does not involve infrequent or odd actions.
-Here we devised a novel type of task in which an agent faced two identical goal objects; although both objects could be reached by typical, everyday actions, one object was physically (Experiment 1) or mentally (Experiment 2) more accessible than the other.
-At issue was whether infants would expect the agent to select the more accessible object, in accordance with the efficiency principle, and hence would look longer when the agent selected the less accessible object instead.

-We reasoned that positive findings in both experiments would provide new evidence that infants possess an expectation of efficiency, would demonstrate that infants apply this expectation even in tasks without infrequent or odd actions, and would indicate that infants consider mental as well as physical effort when evaluating the efficiency of agents' actions.
+One way to investigate the validity of these alternative interpretations is to create a critical test of the efficiency principle that does not involve infrequent or odd actions.
+To this end, we devised a novel task in which an agent faced two identical goal objects; although both objects could be reached by typical, everyday actions, one object was physically (Experiment 1) or mentally (Experiment 2) more accessible than the other.
+At issue was whether infants would expect the agent to select the more-accessible object, in accordance with the efficiency principle, and hence would look longer when the agent selected the less-accessible object instead.
+We reasoned that positive findings in both experiments would provide new evidence that infants possess an expectation of efficiency, would demonstrate that infants apply this expectation even in tasks that do not involve infrequent or odd actions, and would indicate that infants consider mental as well as physical effort when evaluating the efficiency of agents' actions.

-Experiment 1
+Experiment I